 Thomas Paine famously said that “government, even in its best state, is but a necessary evil.”
 I agree that even the best civil government is evil.
 If human history proves anything, it is government’s essential wickedness.
 But at no point in time has anyone demonstrated that a civil government is necessary for the common good.
 Civil government does appear necessary to the egotistical ambitions of a certain class of maniac.
 That’s about it.
 Thus, I say that civil government, even in its best state, is an unnecessary evil.
 However, I don’t advocate or participate in the overthrow of civil government so much as I advocate and participate in its desertion.
 Civil government is rather like a pit viper.
 Deadly and despicable, yes, but it occupies itself primarily with rats, toads, and other snakes.
 Leave it alone.
 Walk away.

 In my view, better civil government would not constitute a vast “system” claiming “powers” for itself.
 Better civil government arises only in communities instituted by unanimous free adult consent in which individuals either participate equally in the direction of affairs for their mutual benefit or willingly entrust a modicum of leadership to specific others for specific purposes.
 Consent at all times should be free and perpetual such that coercion never attains.
+I’m describing true self-government which, by definition, eliminates the usual distinctions between governors and the governed.
 Because I cherish such “anti-government” opinions and operate independently as far as possible, I must be a revolutionary and an anarchist.
 But listen, Mr. Magistrate, whomsoever ye be: don’t flatter yourself that your civil government commands my attention or energies so much that I’m involved in any rebellion against it.
 Your government sucks, truly, and it can fuck right off.
 However, it appears that fucking off is what most government types do best.
 So all I’m really saying to anyone committed to such a fiasco is, carry on if you will.
 Who am I to judge?